AusDTO/observatory-app/README.md

 ### Environment variable

 Add a `.env` to the root directory.
-A notify key is required for the email functionality.
+A notify key is required for email functionality.

 ```
 NOTIFY_DEV_KEY=